Nuggets on brink of NBA Finals with 119-108 win over Lakers in Game 3

+“I learn a lot about this team every time we play,” Caldwell-Pope said.
+“We have that dog mentality where no matter if we’re up, down, we’re going to continue to fight and play our game, and do it at a high level.
+We’re going to continue to do that for the rest of these games.”

-Denver blew a big early lead in Game 3, but made a decisive 13-0 run in the fourth quarter to snap the Lakers’ nine-game home winning streak since March 26, including seven straight victories since the regular season ended.
+Denver blew a 14-point lead in Game 3, but made a decisive 13-0 run in the fourth quarter to snap the Lakers’ nine-game home winning streak since March 26, including seven straight victories since the regular season ended.
+The Nuggets excelled down the stretch with Murray and Jokic repeatedly running a two-man pick-and-roll game suggested by “Coach Jokic,” according to coach Michael Malone.

+“This group is capable of doing great things, and they believe,” Malone said.
+“Belief is a very powerful thing.”

 No team has rallied from a 3-0 playoff series deficit in NBA history.
 Game 4 is Monday night in Los Angeles.